21 Most Charming Towns in Europe

 Esslingen, Germany

-These form a magical backdrop for Germany's most atmospheric Christmas market, when 200 tradesmen gather, dressed in medieval costumes, to sell authentic crafts from the Middle Ages: pewterware, blown glass, wool, wrought iron, wood carving, and leather work are traded amid entertainment by period minstrels and jugglers.
+These form a magical backdrop for one of Germany's most atmospheric Christmas markets, when 200 tradesmen gather, dressed in medieval costumes, to sell authentic crafts from the Middle Ages: pewterware, blown glass, wool, wrought iron, wood carving, and leather work are traded amid entertainment by period minstrels and jugglers.

 But visit in any season to stroll its narrow streets, admire historic churches, and sample its many bakeries.